roybarber/numi-px-em/README.md

 ## What is this extension for?

-This extension allows you to easily convert PX to EM or REM units for your CSS
+This extension allows you to easily convert PX to EM or REM units for your CSS for the [numi](https://numi.io/) calculator

 ## Installation